weisrc/sirdez/docs_src/README.md

 ## Features

+- Performant
+- Easy to use
+- Super extensible
 - 99% tree-shakable
 - Zero dependencies (small footprint)
 - Full Node, Deno and browser support
-- Super extensible
-- Easy to use
+- [Learn more about Sir Dez' design][design-url]

 **Perfomance comparison with other tools in Node (ops/sec)**

 [![performance][perf-chart]][perf-url]

-[More information about the design of Sir Dez here!][design-url]

 ## Installation